dansteves/TwitchChatBotIntegration/README.md

 2) Download the files from my repository, by hitting the green button that says code on it, and unzip them.

-3) Preparing the bot account
+3) To prepare the bot account you must
-3a) Make a separate twitch account for your bot
+ -Make a separate twitch account for your bot
-3b) Get your oauth code from https://twitchapps.com/tmi/ 3c) Modify the template arguments.txt file to fit your own username and bot rather than the placeholder example:
+ -Get your oauth code from https://twitchapps.com/tmi/ -Modify the template arguments.txt file to fit your own username and bot rather than the placeholder example:

       Modify the arguments.txt file to a 4 lined .txt file containing: